gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v18.3.1.0 2014-11-07 Forgot to save script project file in previous commit. v18.3.0.0 2014-11-07 Add ability to specify designator height and width for the 'Resize Designators' option, closes #128.
+v18.3.2.0 2014-11-07 Add ability to only change the size of designators which are currently the default Altium size with the 'Resize Designators' script, closes #129.
+Report how many designators were changed when 'Resize Designators' is run, closes #131. v18.3.1.0 2014-11-07 Forgot to save script project file in previous commit. v18.3.0.0 2014-11-07 Add ability to specify designator height and width for the 'Resize Designators' option, closes #128.
 Renamed 'src/Tools/ChangeDesignatorFontSize.vbs' to 'src/Tools/ResizeDesignators.vbs'.
 Tidied up table formatting in README. v18.2.2.0 2014-11-05 Fixed 'Abstract Error' error message when trying to renumber pads, closes #127.
 Fixed 'Type Mismatch: Renumber Pads' error when trying to renumber pads, closes #126.